o3de/o3de.org/content/docs/user-guide/profiling/cpu_profiling/_index.md

 ![Imgui profiler statistics](/images/user-guide/profiling/imgui/start.png)

 Use the **Find Region** in the visualizer to search for specific events.
-The timeline is interactive, click on it with the left mouse button to have it focused, then :
+The timeline is interactive, click on it with the left mouse button to focus it, then:

 - Hold left mouse button to move around the timeline
 - Hold the ctrl key and use the mouse wheel to change the timeline scale